h2oai/h2o-3/h2o-k8s/tests/clustering/README.md

 ## DNS Test Scenario

-Tests clustering by mens of DNS records of a [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/).
+Tests clustering by means of DNS records of a [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/).
 Currently, this is the only scenario tests, as there are no other scenarios supported yet.

 ![Test scenario](readme/h2o-k8s-clustering.png)